WPGC :

 1954

-The tower for WPGC-AM is erected in April and broadcasts begin in mid-May 1954 from Morningside on a hill on the farm of Duval B. Evans on Walters Lane.
-Harry Hayman is President & General Manager of the new independent station which airs 'Hillbilly Music' for 25% of its broadcast day.
+The tower for WPGC-AM is erected in April and broadcasts begin on April 24th, 1954 from Morningside on a hill on the farm of Duval B. Evans on Walters Lane.
+Harry Hayman is President & General Manager of the new independent station which airs 'Hillbilly Music' for 25% of its broadcast day, including the show, 'Corn Shuckin' Time' hosted by Wade Holmes.
 On September 15th, 1954, WPGC - AM's power is increased to 1,000 watts (250 watts Critical Hours).

 Within 6 months of its on air debut, Maxwell Richmond, purchases WPGC-AM from Harry Hayman for $10,000 on November 10th, 1954.

-Also that year, WBUZ-FM, its 'transitcasting' days now behind it, changes frequency from 96.7 to 95.5 megacycles and power is reduced to 16.5KW from a new transmitter & tower site on Walker Mill Road in Oakland, MD, a few miles from Bradbury Heights.
+Also that year, WBUZ-FM, its 'transitcasting' days now behind it, changes frequency from 96.7 to 95.5 megacycles and power is reduced to 16.5KW to avoid interference with WTOP-FM from a new transmitter & tower site at 6369 Walker Mill Road in Oakland, MD, a few miles from Bradbury Heights.

 1955